 Permanent Course Maps

-What can you do with a permanent orienteering course?
-Since it's always there, you can go anytime - no need to wait for an organized meet or for someone to set up a training session.
-You can draw your own course or, if using UsynlignO (see below) select a course to print on the map, as easy or as hard as you like, and you'll know if you've made it to the right place.
-If you're a beginner you can use a permanent course to learn basic skills and get a feel for the sport.
-As an advanced orienteer you can use the course to practice advanced techniques or get in some terrain intervals.
+Permanent courses are always there, so you can do them any time - no need to wait for an organized meet or training session.
+Just draw your own course or, if using UsynlignO (see below) select a course to print on the map, and you'll know when you've made it to the right check point.
+For beginners a permanent course helps you learn basic skills and get a feel for the sport.
+An advanced orienteer can use it to practice advanced techniques or get in some terrain intervals.
 We offer three types of permanent course maps:

 The Tucson Orienteering Club maintains a permanent orienteering course at Greasewood Park on the west side of Tucson.
 This permanent course consists of a set of numbered concrete posts, marked on the map with a circle and a dot, and numbered.
 A section of this map is shown here.
 The complete 1:5000-scale map can be downloaded here for printing.